mecoFarid/SqueezeLoader/README.md

 }
 ```
 ### 2.Troubleshooting
-If you get and error similar to:
+If you get an error similar to:
 ```
 Error: Default interface methods are only supported starting with Android N (--min-api 24): android.view.MenuItem androidx.core.internal.view.SupportMenuItem.setContentDescription(java.lang.CharSequence)
 ```